nicktehrany/website/content/notes/IN4331-Web-Scale-Data-Management/DataLake.md

 ### Dataset Discovery Optimizations

-As this is very slow (due to having to do many calculations in data leaks), there have been several proposals for accelerating this procedure
+As this is very slow (due to having to do many calculations in data lake), there have been several proposals for accelerating this procedure

 #### LSH Ensemble